DistributeCompany/open-manufacturing-model-docs/docs/tutorials/uneedle.md

 sidebar_position: 8
 ---

-# Advanced 2: Medical Device Manufacturing
+# Advanced 2: Medical Device Manufacturing (U-Needle)

-This tutorial demonstrates advanced OMM features for highly regulated manufacturing with complex routing, strict environmental controls, and detailed process validation.
-It is inspired by one of the partners of NXTGEN High Tech Factory 2030: [U-Needle](https://www.uneedle.com/)
+This tutorial models a highly regulated cleanroom manufacturing facility with multiple cleanliness zones, strict environmental controls, and comprehensive process validation.
+This tutorial is inspired by one of the partners of NXTGEN High Tech Factory 2030: [U-Needle](https://www.uneedle.com/)

 ## What We're Building

 We're creating a state-of-the-art cleanroom facility that:
-- Maintains different cleanliness zones (ISO 7 and ISO 5)
+- Uses different cleanliness zones (ISO 7 and ISO 5)
-- Controls contamination through airlocks and material transfers
+- Implements environmental monitoring and contamination control
 - Tracks worker certifications and access rights
-- Validates processes in real-time
-- Monitors environmental conditions continuously
-- Ensures regulatory compliance
-- Manages product serialization and traceability

-This facility represents a highly controlled manufacturing environment where medical devices can be produced under strict regulatory requirements.
-Every aspect of the operation, from worker access to material movement, is carefully monitored and controlled.
+Think of this as a complete medical device manufacturing facility where different zones, systems, and controls work together seamlessly to produce medical devices under strict regulatory requirements.
+We'll set up everything from material handling through airlocks to final inspection, with validated processes throughout.

-## Create the Cleanroom Facility
+## Set Up the Manufacturing Facility

-First, let's set up our cleanroom with different cleanliness zones:
+First, let's create our cleanroom facility and its cleanliness zones:

 ```python
 cleanroom_facility = Location(